 I was one of the idiots that actually bought Need for Speed 2015.
-It was only because so many reviews failed to mention most of this game’s very serious problems.
+It was only because so many reviews I read or watched failed to mention most of this game’s very serious problems.
 So when the first post-release sale came around, I had no idea that I was willingly spending my hard-earned cash on an irrecoverable train wreck congealed into a game.
 Turns out it was not just the worst racing game I ever played: it was perhaps one of the worst games I owned.

-Perhaps my profound disgust might’ve been skewed a little by sentiment since I have been playing this series before I was even a teenager.
+Perhaps my profound disgust might’ve been aggravated a little by sentiment since I have been playing this series before I was even a teenager.
 Still, I think we can all agree that it was impossible to look past the spectacular mess that Electronic Arts had made with their once great franchise.
 NFS 2015 was so bug-ridden, so hopelessly off the mark from what it was supposed to be, that I outright refused to play NFS Payback.
 A wise choice as it turns out.

 Now comes Need For Speed Heat as a last chance for Ghost Games to prove they can breathe life into a series that has been driving on fumes for too long.
 Like other franchises trying to make a comeback, Heat is a conscientious return to form and makes an attempt to honour the golden age of tuner culture last seen in Underground/Most Wanted.
 Has it been successful?
 Yes… and no.

 A Race To Save The Franchise